About the students

 Universität der Künste, Berlin (DE)

-Copenhagen Contemporary Dance School started the Pre-Education Programme in 2005.
+Copenhagen Contemporary Dance School had the Pre-Education Programme from 2005-2019.